 Drawing 3: MAHAYANA

-This new, formal phase of awakening is known as the mahayana, the ‘great vehicle’, the vehicle that bears us upon a path to the perfection of wisdom and compassion for awakened beings (bodhisattvas).
-Our ox, now lassoed, is led about in the practice of perfecting virtues.
-In the hinayana the practice is directed to the liberation of the individual, but now, the ego abolished, in the mahayana the aspiration for awakening becomes directed to the benefit of others.
+This next phase of awakening is known as the mahayana, or, ‘great vehicle’, the vehicle that bears us upon the bodhisattva (awakened being) path of perfection to wisdom and compassion.
+Our ox is led about in a ten-fold practice of perfecting virtues.
+In the hinayana the practice was directed to the liberation of the individual, but now, the ego abandoned, in the mahayana the aspiration for awakening becomes directed to the benefit of others.

-With the discipline (shilaparamita) of letting go of aspirations of enlightenment and allowing the mind to rest in its natural state, everything takes its natural course and we actualize our true nature, which is omniscience (knowing the science of all things) and rest in our natural state of mind, which is clarity.
-With this comes the union of mind and body, and speech, and the experience of joy, which manifests as appreciation and compassion.
-As well, equanimity.
-Wakefulness.
+With discipline (shilaparamita), letting go of aspirations of self-enlightenment allows the mind to rest in its natural state, and take its natural course of actualizing our true nature.
+With it comes omniscience (knowing the nature of all things) and rest in our natural state of mind, which is clarity, the union of mind and body, and speech, the experience of joy, appreciation and compassion.
+And as well, equanimity.
+This is Wakefulness.

-Remember — we have built nothing new.
+Remember — we have built nothing new, but removed the obscurations and conditions that pre-existed.
 This has been within us all along.

 Drawing 4: VAJRAYANA

-The final leg of the path is the fruition of foundational, individual liberation and the perfecting of one’s practice.
-It is the continuous path to indestructible wakefulness (thank you Trungpa), the vajrayana, the diamond vehicle, which is the means that establishes a continuum (tantra) and unceasing play of the natural state and dependent arisings.
-In this, the only action left is to let go completely.
-Let go of practices.
-Let go of doctrines.
-Let go of preconceptions.
-Let go of all that arise from our internal fortifications, built for our own survival.
+The final leg of the path is the continuum (tantra) of indestructible, foundational, transformation.
+The diamond vehicle is an unceasing play of the natural state of dependent arisings.
+In this, the only action left is to let go completely of practices, doctrines, preconceptions.
+Let go of all that arise from our internal fortifications, ancestrally built for survival.
 Let go of effort.

 Where previously we made a huge effort, our practice now becomes effortless … yet we still sit.
 We meditate, but formlessly.
 Effortlessly.
 The separation between sitting and taking action, or even thinking, that was once definable, no longer exists — all is non-meditation.
-There is no difference between samsara and nirvana.
-All is ‘one taste’, yest distinct in nature.
+There is no difference between samsara and nirvana and all is ‘one taste’ yet distinct in nature.